NikosUniverse/EasyShell-Bash-Edition/README.md

 # EasyShell-Bash-Edition
 EasyShell-Bash-Edition is a modern, updated version of EasyShell-NT-Edition - this was the same thing but for Windows and DOS!
+It makes using your Computer easy!
+You dont enter parameters but instead the Script asks you for everything you need step by step!
+It creates its own directory to store files, so it doesnt destroy your computer accidentally or deletes important files!
+THIS IS A W.I.P!